SimpleRestJson client

 Status Code

-If the X-Error-Type header is not defined, smithy4s clients will use the status code to attempt to decide which error type to utilize.
-It does so as follows:
+If the X-Error-Type header is provided, smithy4s clients will attempt to use the status code to decide which error type to utilize.
+They do so as follows:

 Here are some examples to show more what this looks like.